SoccerSTATS.com back to top

 Projected Points

-The Projected Points are then calculated by multiplying that Projected PPG with the number of remaining matches for the team.
+Finally, Projected Points are calculated by multiplying this Projected PPG by the number of remaining matches.

 Points Won / Lost after the 75th minute

-Points Won/Lost after the 75th minute = Points Won - Points Lost
+Points Won/Lost after the 75th minute = Points Won (after the 75th min) - Points Lost (after the 75th min)

 Domination Index